theexitstrategy/theexitstrategy.github.io/index.md

 - [Thermal stress](https://sci-hub.st/https://doi.org/10.4028/www.scientific.net/MSF.762.224) in complex geometries as a result of meltpool geometry & solidification conditions.
 - Including the effect of preheating, especially for more geometries in the build chamber, on the melt pool formation.
 Add additional heating steps to reach a constant temperature prior for each geometry in the build.
 - Spot Melting as alternative melting strategy to reach geometry independent properties and also extend the space of possible reachable microstructures.
 The goal of the spot melt strategy should be the independence of each single spot from all other spots to reach high solidification velocities and keeping a constant melt pool geometry of each spot.
+- Overhang Areas with different material properties of the powder compared to the bulk material.
+Find an effective thermal diffusivity for subsequent layers with already a number of consolidated layers.

 Apart from additive manufacturing i am also interested in several topics including biology, complex systems and cooking.